dhyon/mixer/README.md

 - unit tests for actor commands, client methods, and the main class as well
 - time window should a user parameter that gets exposed in the CLI
-- actually randomizing the deposit amounts to be spread out over the destination addresses - that would make the mixing utterly untrackable.
+- actually randomizing the deposit amounts to be spread out over the destination addresses
 - for fees, take a small percentage off the top before moving from the house to destination addresses
 - more robust exception handling
+- dark mode with no logging

-- resilience features: this is a multi-step process with money on the line and if any of it fails along the way, things get hairy.
-It would be good to keep track of state somewhere else in case of catastrophe so that the service can recover and resume the operation.
+- resilience: mixing is a multi-step process with money on the line.
+If any step fails along the way, there should a way to recover and resume the operation.